viur-framework/flare/docs/doc_guide/15_html5.rst

 First steps
 -----------

-When working with native HTML5 widgets, every widget must be created separately and stacked together in the desired order.
+When working with native html5-widgets, every widget must be created separately and stacked together in the desired order.
 This is well known from JavaScript's createElement-function.